dmwm/PHEDEX/Documentation/README/README-Agents.txt

 started with only the "common" environment.

-For examples of configuration files, see files named Config under PHEDEX/Custom/<SiteName>.
+For examples of configuration files, see files named Config under SITECONF/<SiteName>/PhEDEx.

 Once you have created your configuration file(s) you can use Master to do a number of things

    * Print environment settings to stdout
    Master -config /path/to/Configfile environ [ specific label ]

+   * Show what commands Master would use to start agents Master -config /path/to/Configfile show [an_agent_name|all]

    * Start an agent or all agents
    Master -config /path/to/Configfile start [an_agent_name|all]